Jane Austen Country

 Our first walk takes us to Steventon where Jane spent her first 25 years.
 We ramble in her footsteps, along paths close to the rectory and through the gentle rolling countryside she described in her novels.
 The Rectory itself was pulled down soon after her death but the 12th Century church where she worshipped stands unchanged.
 The Austens had a wide circle of friends whom she often visited; we see the homes of some of their closest friends such as Deane House and Ashe House, where Jane received a proposal of marriage.
 After a pub lunch, we visit the church where Jane’s brother was vicar and then we drive to the start of a gentle walk through the woods on the estate to our visit inside the Vynne, a mansion built in the 16th Century and visited by Henry VIII on at least three occasions.
 It was home to the Chute family who were one of the most respected families and also part of the Austens’ circle (although Jane was not particularly fond of Eliza Chute).
 Before dinner, we have a fascinating talk from a Regency clothing expert who will reveal secrets of corsetry and ladies’ costumes in Jane Austen's era.

 We set off for the pretty village of Chawton where Jane moved in 1809.
 Our circular walk takes us along paths familiar to Jane and her sister and we visit her cottage, now the Jane Austen House Museum.
-After our pub lunch, we walk around the extensive grounds surrounding "The Great House”, the fine Elizabethan mansion owned by Jane Austen’s brother.
+After our pub lunch, we walk around the extensive grounds surrounding "The Great House”, the fine Elizabethan mansion owned by Jane Austen’s brother Edward.
 We pass the churchyard where Jane’s mother and sister are buried.
 In the evening we return to Chawton House, now renowned for its library collection which focuses primarily on women's writing from 1600 to 1830’s, for a private dinner at the very table where Jane would have dined with her family.

 Today our walk focusses on the pretty village of Selborne the former home of Gilbert White who was a fellow clergyman and contemporary of Jane’s father and a famous 18th Century naturalist and author.
 Our morning and afternoon walks take us through one of Hampshire's famous "Hangers", beautiful beech-clad hills.
 After our lunch we visit White’s house and extensive garden before resuming our walk, ascending via the famous zig-zag path from the village.
 We transfer to our next hotel in Petersfield where, in the evening, we will enjoy a delightful Regency song recital before dinner.

-We start our day strolling through Chawton Woods, a favourite haunt of Jane & her sister Cassandra, towards Fourmarks Station where we board the restored steam train on the Watercress line.
+We start our day strolling through Chawton Woods, a favorite haunt of Jane & her sister Cassandra, towards Fourmarks Station where we board the restored steam train on the Watercress line.
 This train was first introduced to Hampshire by Jane Austen’s brother.
 We have lunch in the village of Tichborne in a local coaching inn, and then our walk follows a beautiful river path towards Winchester.

 This itinerary represents a typical Walk.
 We prepare itineraries well in advance of the trip and therefore we reserve the right to make changes due to weather, local events or other circumstances - but always to improve the experience of our guests.